-7 Financing the TEEMP
+Financing the TEEMP

-It is estimated that the financing of the TEEMP would require about USD 27 million with 7% or USD 1.97 million to implement low hanging activities within its first 3 years.
-The bulk of the financing (87% or USD 23 million) would be needed for the more difficult and longer term activites in years 4-7 while 6% or USD 1.5 million will be required for the implementation of least urgent activities in year 8 – 10.
+It is estimated that the financing of the TEEMP would require about USD 27 million, with 7% or USD 1.97 million to implement low hanging activities within its first three years.
+The bulk of the financing (87% or USD 23 million) would be needed for the more difficult and longer term activites in years 4-7 while 6% or USD 1.5 million would be required for the implementation of the least urgent activities in years 8 – 10.

-Activities have been grouped based on a preliminary assessment of the ease by which they can be implemented and financed given the very crude nature of of the GHG emission estimates.
+Activities have been grouped based on a preliminary assessment of the ease by which they can be implemented and financed, given the very crude nature of of the GHG emission estimates.

-Tonga’s GCF country programme includes Reducing emission from the land transportation (energy efficiency) with the JNAP 2, NDC and the TERM as sources of strategic priority.
-There is an estimate of USD 12 million for this priority activity which would be more than sufficient to cover the estimated costs under Transport in the TEEMP.
-Tonga’s other multilateral and bi-lateral partners are potential sources of financing for the TEEMP.
+Tonga’s GCF country programme includes reducing emission from the land transportation (energy efficiency) with the JNAP 2, NDC and the TERM as sources of strategic priority.
+There is an estimate of USD 12 million for this priority activity, which would be more than sufficient to cover the estimated costs under transport in the TEEMP.
+Tonga’s other multilateral and bi-lateral partners are potential sources of financing the TEEMP.

-The Tonga government can also contribute to the TEEMP through its funding of the MEIDECC staff and their operational costs.
-Through the necessary promotion and incentives the private sector could find it attractive to invest in the activities of the TEEMP.
+The Government of Tonga can also contribute to the TEEMP through its funding of the MEIDECC staff and their operational costs.
+With the necessary promotion and incentives, the private sector could find it attractive to invest in the activities of the TEEMP.

 There are parallel activities that are related to the financing of the TEEMP.
-Together with the GGGI, Tonga is developing its Low Emission Development Strategies (LEDS) and with the GGGI and the Pacific NDC Hub it is reviewing its NDC and developing a NDC Invesment Plan.
+Together with the GGGI, Tonga is developing its Low Emission Development Strategies (LEDS) and with the GGGI and the Pacific NDC Hub it is reviewing its NDC and developing an NDC Invesment Plan.
 These initiatives will be complementary to the TEEMP and vice versa.

-Figure 11 is a draft of the key activities under each results areas of the TEEMP together with a rough estimate of the costs and a grouping of the activities according to how easy they can be funded and fully implemented.
+Table 11 is a draft of the key activities under each results area of the TEEMP, together with a rough estimate of the costs and a grouping of the activities according to how easily they can be funded and fully implemented.

+Table 11: Key activities under each result area